The Ethics of Using AI in Public Speaking: Where to Draw the Line

 Where the Line Gets Blurry: Common Scenarios

-The ethics of AI use are rarely black and white.
-Here are the situations where speakers most often struggle:
+The ethics are rarely black and white.
+Three situations trip people up most.

 Using AI suggested stories that are not yours.
-If AI generates a hypothetical anecdote to illustrate a point, presenting it as something that happened to you is dishonest.
+If AI invents a neat anecdote to illustrate a point and you present it as something that happened to you, that is dishonest.
 Presenting it as a hypothetical or a general example is fine.
-The issue is not the story itself but whether you misrepresent its origin.
+My own rule is stricter and simpler: personal stories have to be real.
+The problem is never the illustration, it is misrepresenting where it came from.

-Using AI to write sections you genuinely understand.
-If you know the material deeply but used AI to find better phrasing, that is collaboration, not deception.
-You would not consider it unethical to ask a colleague to help you find a better way to say something.
-AI plays the same role here.
+Using AI to phrase something you genuinely understand.
+If you know the material deeply and used AI to find a cleaner way to say it, that is collaboration, not deception.
+You would not think twice about asking a sharp colleague to help you word something better, and AI is playing the same role.

-Delivering an AI structured talk on a topic where you lack expertise.
-This is the highest risk scenario.
-If AI assembled your argument, organised your evidence, and wrote your conclusions, and you could not have done it yourself, you are presenting borrowed authority.
-Your audience deserves to know the limits of your expertise.
+Delivering an AI structured argument on a topic where you lack the expertise.
+This is the riskiest one.
+If AI assembled the argument, organised the evidence, and wrote the conclusions, and you could not have done it yourself, you are trading on borrowed authority, and your audience deserves to know the limits of what you know.

 Why Disclosure Is Not Always Necessary, But Honesty Always Is

-You do not need to open every talk with "I used Chat GPT to prepare this."
-Nobody opens a talk by listing every book they read or every conversation they had during preparation.
+You do not need to open by announcing "I used AI to prepare this," any more than you would list every book you read or conversation you had while preparing.
 AI is a tool, and using tools is normal.

 How to Maintain Your Voice When Using AI Heavily

-The biggest ethical risk for most speakers is not deception.
-It is erosion.
-When you use AI for every stage of preparation, your natural voice can slowly disappear, replaced by the smooth, generic tone that AI defaults to.
+The biggest ethical risk for most speakers is not deception, it is erosion.
+Lean on AI at every stage and your natural voice can slip away, replaced by the smooth, safe, generic tone AI drifts towards when left alone.

 What Your Audience Deserves to Know

-• Opinions presented as your own should actually be your own
+• Opinions you present as your own are genuinely your own.

 How the Ethics of AI in Speaking Will Evolve

-The constant, regardless of how norms evolve, will be authenticity.
-Audiences will always value speakers who have done the thinking, who own their perspective, and who can go beyond what they prepared when the moment requires it.
-AI cannot fake that, and audiences can always tell the difference between a speaker who knows their material and one who is performing someone else's words.
+The constant, whatever the norms do, is authenticity.
+Audiences will always value the speaker who has done the thinking, owns their perspective, and can go beyond the script when the moment demands it.
+AI cannot fake that, and a room can nearly always tell the difference between someone who knows their material and someone performing another voice's words.

 Frequently Asked Questions About AI Ethics in Public Speaking